HeatherAu/wine_group_project/README.md

 # group_report
+Created the classifer and confusion matrix as well as evaluate the accuracy, precision and recall Added narration but still needs to be proofread Descussion still needs to be written

-Added narration to how we found our predictors + citations (also make sure to add set.seed (1) so we don't get different results everytime the code is ran)
+Added narration to how we found our predictors + citations (also make sure to add set.seed (999) so we don't get different results everytime the code is ran)

 Added a way to find a good subset of predictors